{{item.title}}

 Additionally, where founder shares are held through a discretionary trust, the proposed 30% minimum tax on discretionary trusts will need to be modelled alongside these CGT changes.

 For fund managers receiving carried interest through a venture capital management partnership, the silence on CGT event K9 is itself the news.
 Historically, the receipt of a carried interest payment was eligible for the 50% CGT discount in the hands of the carry recipient.
-The Government’s 2026–27 Federal Budget announcements do not preserve the 50% CGT discount for payments of carried interests and therefore the payments of carried interest occurring on or after 1 July 2027 would seem to fall under the new indexation and 30% minimum tax regime.
-For fund managers, this will more closely align the effective tax rate that applies to payments of carried interests derived by ESVCLPs and VCLPs with those of MITs (i.e. effectively taxed as income).
+If the Government’s 2026-27 Federal Budget announcements result in the 50% CGT discount not applying to payments of carried interests, those occurring on or after 1 July 2027 could be subject to a significantly higher effective tax rate.
+For fund managers, this may more closely align the effective tax rate that applies to payments of carried interests derived by ESVCLPs and VCLPs with those of MITs (i.e. effectively taxed as income).

 The Eligible Venture Capital Investor program will close to new applications from 7.30 PM AEST on 12 May 2026, which will impact foreign investors who previously sought to invest in eligible businesses outside the VCLP/ESVCLP frameworks.